Skip to main content

 Git Bisect: Binary Search for Bugs

-This is my favorite Git command, and I am genuinely surprised how few developers know about it. git bisect uses binary search to find exactly which commit introduced a bug.
+My favorite Git command.
+I'm genuinely surprised how few developers know about it. git bisect uses binary search to find exactly which commit introduced a bug.

-Say your application worked fine two weeks ago but is broken now.
+Say your application worked fine two weeks ago but it's broken now.
 There are 100 commits in between.
-Testing each one manually would take hours.
+Testing each one manually?
+That'd take hours.
 Bisect does it in about 7 steps (log2 of 100).

 # Start bisecting